wyozi/wmc/README.md

 ## What's the license for WMC?

 At the moment there is no license.
 Please see http://choosealicense.com/no-license/ for what this actually means.
-In a nutshell I will not accept any pull requests.
+In a nutshell I will not accept any pull requests and you should not use the code in anything you release without explicit permission from me.

 ## What can I use the issue tracker for?

 **Bugs** in code and suggestions.
 If you report an issue that has nothing to do with code, but is something related to problems in installation etc, I will close the issue.
-Please buy the script on CoderHire and contact me directly, if you have problems with something like that.
+Please buy the script on CoderHire and contact me directly, if you want support for something like that.